Kehila Kedosha Janina: Building layout

 Kehila Kedosha Janina is somewhat unusual for a Romaniote synagogue in that it runs north south with the Ehal on the north side (Romaniote synagogues typically run east to west), the bimah is in the center of the main sanctuary (most Romaniote synagogues place the bimah on the west wall), and the internal stairway for the women's balcony.
 It is typical in the fact that men and women sit separately (a feature of all Orthodox synagogues).
 The second floor women's gallery contains a museum with artifacts, exhibits, and Judaica on Jewish life in Greece and the history of Greek Jews as well as a gift shop.
 Exhibited items are housed in cases along the walls on either side behind the seats, as well as in the area immediately in front of the staircase.

+Greek Jewish Festival

+To raise money the Kehila Kedosha Janina holds an annual Greek Jewish Festival around May, featuring live music, food, and kids' activities.
+During the event, the Kehila Kedosha Janina Museum also hosts tours.

 In popular culture

 A documentary film about the synagogue and community, The Last Greeks on Broome Street, was produced in the early 2000s.
 It is directed, written and narrated by Ed Askinazi, whose great-grandparents were among the congregation's founders.